Pigeon Valley Loop

 Stoke → Wakefield → Motueka → Kaiteriteri → Mapua → Stoke (173.5 km)

 The Gentle Cycling Company to Wakefield (22 km)

 This leg is on the Great Taste Trail Rail route and we recommend taking time to stop along the way as there is a lot to see.
 This is a day of breweries and vineyards, plus a cheese shop, galleries, cafes and a pottery shop.
 And the landscape here is full of history, including the charming villages of Brightwater and Wakefield.
 This is a very easy leg, it is flat all the way.
-The new Spooners Tunnel section of trail can be added to the route today.
-This Spooners Tunnel section of trail is due for completion by summer 2018/2019 - please check our news page for more information.
+The new Spooners Tunnel section of trail can be added to the route today - please check our news page for more information.

 Wakefield to Motueka via Pigeon Valley & Riwaka (69 km)